daniel-234/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | < .001	      			| Dangerous curve to the right					 				|
 | < .001				    | Road narrows on the right      							|

-For the eighth image, the model is confident that this is a Roundabout Mandatory sign (probability of 0.99), and the image does contain a Roundabout Mandatory sign.
-The top five soft max probabilities were
+For the eighth image, the model is confident that this is a Roundabout Mandatory sign (probability of 0.99), and the image does indeed contain a Roundabout Mandatory sign.
+The top five softmax probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|